Agile in Finance - Growing market share in the stock market

 The analysis boiled down to two possibilities that block people from trading – it was either the commission rates or the lack of experience and ignorance.

-BenchMark Finance already provides competitive commissions, but we gave up the idea of advertising them directly as we didn’t believe the rates were a major factor and a dealbreaker.
+BenchMark Finance already provides competitive commissions, but we gave up the idea of advertising them directly as we didn’t believe the rates were a major factor or a dealbreaker.

 We knew that there was another underlying reason and that it was related to the lack of experience and ignorance of exactly which shares to choose for investment.